Average Reading Time: 5 minutes and 14 seconds

 This protein’s job is to remove excess sugar-carrying insulin and amyloid plaque from the brain.

-If this enzyme is too busy removing insulin and excess sugar from the brain due to high blood sugar levels, there may not be enough to also remove excess plaque, thereby significantly increasing the risk of Alzheimer’s.
+If this enzyme is too busy removing insulin and excess sugar from the brain due to high blood sugar levels, there may not be enough to also remove excess plaque, thereby significantly increasing the risk of cognitive and mental clarity issues.

-In one study, mice who were lacking in this enzyme developed dementia, and elderly people have been shown to get increased amyloid plaque in their cerebrospinal fluid in the brain when insulin is injected into their veins (4) .
+In one study, mice who were lacking in this enzyme developed significant cognitive and mental faculty decline, and elderly people have been shown to get increased amyloid plaque in the cerebrospinal fluid pulsing in the brain when insulin is injected into their veins.
+(4)

 How Insulin Resistance Works